nkschaefer/optimML/README.md

 * The solver can constrain variables to $(0, \infty]$ by log transformation or $(0,1)$ by logit transformation automatically (see below).
 * The solver can treat a set of unknown variables as mixture proportions that must sum to 1 (see below).

+#### Multithreading
+* The solvers (currently besides multivar_sys_solver) can be parallelized, letting each row of data/observations be evaluated by a function call in its own thread.
+To use this functionality, call `solver.set_threads(x)` to use `x` threads.
+This is mostly useful when there are many observations/data points.
+In the case of many parameters, parallelization of the BFGS solver will be more useful.

 ## Variable transformations

 #### Constraining to $(0,\infty]$